BibleCorps/ENG-B1-Anderson1864-pd-USFM/README.md

 # Status
 This is a work in progress.
 The text requires thorough proof checking.

+## Dedication and Preface
+The printed work included a **Dedication and Preface** after the original copyright page.

 ## Book titles
 The book titles in the printed work were in upper case.